LCuretti/Ameritrade-Interface/README.md

     Add DataFrame interface to convert from JSON output.
     Add parameter verification.

-    Add a trigger from streamer, and ping connection to keep alive the streamer.
+    Add a trigger from streamer.